Sonata-Sonatina Festival

 Non-member Participation

-Participating teachers who are not members of NSMTA may enter students in SSF.
-Non-members must pay an additional $25 as a one-time non-member fee per calendar year.
-The $25 non-member fee will automatically be applied to the student registration fees.
+Teachers who are not members of NSMTA may enter students in SSF.
+A one-time $25 non-member fee per calendar year will be automatically applied to the student registration fees in the Member Portal.

 Teacher Help Requirement